-When we believe others’ circumstances or moods result from our own actions without a logical reason, our thoughts are undergoing a personalization distortion.
+When we believe others’ circumstances or moods result from our own actions without a logical reason, our thoughts undergo a personalization distortion.
 Personalization is a common problem between couples and often leads to feeling guilty for a partner’s mood.
 It could lead to self-blame and “corrective” behaviors that could cause additional distress.
 People demonstrating high personalization often feel responsible for things beyond their control.

-For example, Jane Doe’s boyfriend could ask her if he did anything wrong to the point of annoying her, where she eventually snaps and says, “not everything is about you.”
+For example, Jane Doe’s boyfriend could ask her if he did anything wrong to the point of annoying her, where she eventually snaps and says, “Not everything is about you.”
 In this case, Jane would get upset, and the boyfriend would be confused (or angry) even though he was thinking of her well-being.
-But behind the scenes, Jane was probably using the all-or-none thinking for her career.
+But behind the scenes, Jane was probably using all-or-none thinking for her career.

 11. Thought-Action Fusion